 American entrepreneur Horace Bullard was famous for plunging huge amounts of money into revitalising Coney Island with various projects, including setting up Kansas Fried Chicken when he was unable to secure a Kentucky Fried Chicken franchise.
 He made his fortune from the chain, which had 18 locations across the country – including one on the ground floor of the Shore Theater in 1979, pictured here.

 The restaurant chain closed decades ago, but passersby have managed to photograph the inside.
 Tables and chairs are strewn across the room and bits of the ceiling are on the floor, but the menu is still readable, with shrimp baskets and a 15-piece bucket of chicken among the items on offer.
 A property company bought the old theatre from Kansas Fried Chicken in 2016 with plans to turn it into a boutique hotel.
-Work started in April 2023.
+Work started in April 2023 and, as of late 2025, is on-going.

 For years, the ‘ghost ships’ of Hanoi’s Tay Ho added an eerie mystery to the region.
 The picturesque lake was blighted by empty floating restaurants and pleasure boats, rotting in abandonment.
 These once-majestic vessels were banned by local authorities in 2016 in a bid to improve water quality.
 Due to the huge cost of dismantling them, many were simply left to rust, and it wasn’t until 2022 that the government finally intervened and demolished them.